Aleph-Alpha/pharia-engine/README.md

 podman run -v ./operator-config.toml:/app/operator-config.toml -p 8081:8081 --env-file .env pharia-kernel
 ```

-We configure the bind address and port via the environemnt variable `PHARIA_KERNEL_ADDRESS`.
+We configure the bind address and port via the environment variable `PHARIA_KERNEL_ADDRESS`.
 If not configured it defaults to "0.0.0.0:8081", which is necessary in the container, but locally may cause the firewall to complain.

 #### MacOS